Rohit19060/Rohit19060/README.md

 - 🦁 Welcome to **[King Technologies](https://kingtechnologies.dev "King Tech")**

-- 🏮 I’m currently working on **[Youtube](https://www.youtube.com/channel/UCBkOLsuxGJJRVyV2UIK9alQ?sub_confirmation=1
+- 🏮 I’m currently working on my **[Rust](https://www.rust-lang.org/)** Skills
-"Thanks for Visiting")**

-- 🌱 I’m currently learning **Kotlin**

-- 🎊 I’m looking to collaborate on **[Project Initiator](https://github.com/king-technologies/Project_Initiator "Project Initiator")**
+- 💬 I like to do Tech Talks and collaborate on **[Project Initiator](https://github.com/king-technologies/Project_Initiator "Project Initiator")**

-- 💬 Ask me about Anything **Tech** Related

-- ⚡ Fun fact **I am Iron Man!**
+- ⚡ Fun fact **Passion significantly boosts your ability to learn new things!**

-<h4 align="center">🔥 Consistently deliver high-quality work on a wide range of projects using my diverse skill set and dedication to staying up-to-date.
-Always looking for new opportunities to use my technical and creative skills to create innovative and user-friendly solutions.</h4>
+<h4 align="center">🚀 Committed to consistently delivering top-tier solutions across diverse projects, driven by a passion for innovation and excellence.
+With a strong technical foundation and a continuous drive to stay ahead of the curve, I thrive on creating impactful, user-centric technologies that push boundaries and elevate experiences.</h4>

 <h2 align="center">🌟 Blogs 🌟</h2>
 <br />